kennyphan02/Coding-Notes/CSCE311 Operating Systems/exam 2 study guide.md

 ### Resource Allocation Chart
-A set of vertices V and a set of edges E claim edge - Process has an edge to a resource
+A set of vertices V and a set of edges E
 ![[Pasted image 20231029224632.png]]
 - If a graph contains no cycles, there is no deadlock
 - if a graph contains a cycle,